 Completing your hardest task first thing in the morning will give you a tremendous feeling of satisfaction and it will motivate you to crush the other things on your to-do list.
 If you want to learn how to do it consistently I highly recommend you read Eat That Frog!

-Consistency is the key with this morning routine.
-Just try if for 30 days and you will notice substantial changes in your life.
+Consistency is the key to this morning routine.
+Just try it for 30 days and you will notice substantial changes in your life.
 One thing that I didn’t include in the list is exercise but I will try to incorporate it into my routine in the future.
 Morning cardio followed by a cold shower is truly one of the best habits for health and high energy.